geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-01/meeting-transcript.md

 Okay.

 ##### **B1tg** [[00:42:41](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=2561)]
 Also the client function client function's backward behavior not the same as touch.
-Client function Client function when a client function was become max of in tiny grad.
+Client function Client function when a client function was become max of in tinygrad.
 So when it hits the edge value, the mean of the max value, it gives the gradient 0.5.
 0.5.

 ##### **SPEAKER_02** [[00:43:23](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=2603)]
 0.5.
 0.5.